Starting an API using javascript

 Why this structure?

-This is a matter of personal preference and depends on your application and deployment process.
+This comes down to personal preference and depends on your application and deployment process.

-I've been using this case structure for a while and have found it enjoyable, though I'm still improving and learning as I go.
+I've been using this case structure for a while and have found it enjoyable, though I’m still learning and refining it as I go.

-I often aim for a balanced approach to structure for various reasons.
+I generally aim for a balanced approach to structuring projects for various reasons.

 As a personal recommendation, try not to become too attached to any one framework.
 You’ll gain more value by focusing on structuring your code and learning about patterns that can benefit your team, projects, and clients.